 The Senior Scheduling Manager at Community Living Connections, Stephanie Stringer, has seen improvements since automating scheduling practices, “It is liberating to have schedules accessible, accurate, and up-to-date.
 Employees can check schedules from anywhere, which makes it easy.”

-Developmental Services of Dickinson County supports over three hundred adults and children in a variety of home and community-based service settings in central Tennessee.
+Developmental Services of Dickinson County is another agency that uses MITC.
+Developmental Services supports over 300 adults and children in a variety of home and community-based service settings in central Tennessee.
 The agency employs over 280 staff working in eight counties with an annual operating budget in excess of $9.0 million.
 The agency manages 3 day programs, 30 smaller group homes with 2 beds, and a home and community-based service program.

 Barbara Brandon, Team Manager, and Amber Donegan, Payroll & Benefits Coordinator, have improved scheduling practices at Developmental Services.
 Prior to using MITC, “Managers maintained schedules in excel.
 Whoever was on call had to flip through pages and pages of schedules and employee information that may or may not have been updated to find people to cover shifts.
 MITC gives managers more opportunity to see what’s actually going on.
 We have a weekend supervisor who covers on call shifts.
 Working with accurate schedules saves a lot of time.
 We have cut down on wasting time with phone calls and avoid calling people to cover a shift who are already working.”